Market: Higher Education | Location: Boston, MA

 Northeastern University is a private coeducational research university in Boston, Massachusetts with an undergraduate enrollment of 12,838 and a campus spanning 73 acres.
 Founded in 1898, Northeastern describes itself as a leader in interdisciplinary research, urban engagement and the integration of classroom learning with real-world experience.

 Classrooms, lecture halls and conference rooms vary in occupancy and environmental demands significantly throughout daily activities.
 Northeastern needed a solution that reduced energy consumption while maintaining comfortable environmental conditions in these areas.
 Utilizing the monitoring and control capability of the existing direct digital control system, BCM implemented energy conservation measures on the air side and water side of mechanical systems which reduced energy while improving indoor comfort.

 At Northeastern University, energy consumption has a significant impact on both financial and environmental interests.
-Energy efficient buildings save money, are more comfortable and contribute to a more effective learning environment.
-When looking to make changes to their complex and dynamic campus, Northeastern turned to BCM Controls for a comprehensive energy strategy.
+Energy-efficient buildings save money, are more comfortable and contribute to a more effective learning environment.
+When looking to make changes to its complex and dynamic campus, Northeastern turned to BCM Controls for a comprehensive energy strategy.

 A Closer Look

 CO2 sensors were installed to limit ventilation energy use only when room conditions required it.
 If only one occupant is in the room, minimal ventilation is required.
 Add 20-30 more occupants and CO2 levels will rise quickly.
 CO2 sensors enable the control system to reset variable air volume (VAV terminals) and the outside air dampers on air handling units to minimum positions to satisfy CO2 demands.

 Occupancy sensors were also installed enabling the control system to set VAV terminals to minimum air volume during unoccupied times.